R0quef0rt/prometheus-jira-cloud-exporter/README.md

 ---
 Using this app is simple:

-1. Download this project, and extract it to a folder on your computer
+1. Download the project, and extract it to a folder on your computer
 2. In this folder, create a "config.py" file containing the following contents:
 ```
 # The URL of your Jira Cloud instance
 instance = 'https://myinstance.atlassian.net'

 # The username of the user authentication with Jira's API
 user = 'ryanjbrooks11@gmail.com'

 # The API key associated with your user
 apikey = 'nv7w9fpm2AHUBehGytrrDBD9'

 # The JQL query you want to use to search Jira.
 Leave blank to search all issues.
 jql = ''

 # The interval (in seconds) to search Jira.
 Do not set this too low, or there is a chance
 # of overloading your instance.
 interval = '900'